 Contact me here to discuss any upcoming vacancies and/or pricing of your apartments.

-- In comparison, Brooklyn studio apartments (in the 14 neighborhoods studied) rented for$2,274 per month on average.
-For Brooklyn one-bedrooms, the average rent was $2,780, while rents for two- and three-bedrooms clocked in at $3,611 and $4,869, respectively.
+- Brooklyn studio apartments (in the 14 neighborhoods studied) rented for$2,420 per month on average.
+For Brooklyn one-bedrooms, the average rent was $2,868 – while rents for two- and three-bedrooms clocked in at $3,763 and$4,755 respectively.

-- When examining concessions, a full 37% of rental transactions brokered by Citi Habitats offered a free month’s rent and/or payment of the broker fee to entice new tenants in January – up slightly from 35% in December.
-Looking year-over-year however, their prevalence increased substantially.
-In January 2016, only 17% of leases offered a move-in incentive.
+- When examining concessions, 33% of rental transactions brokered by Citi Habitats offered a free month’s rent and/or payment of the broker fee to entice new tenants in January – up from 29% in December.
+These move-in incentives were much more prevalent in Brooklyn – where they were found on a full 52% of leases, than in Manhattan (@ 25% of leases).